Self Contrastive Learning for Session-based Recommendation

 \section{Conclusion}

-In this work, we propose \textit{Self Contrastive Learning} (\scl), which improves the performance of state-of-the-art models with statistical significance across three datasets. \scl targets the optimization of item representation uniformity in state-of-the-art session-based recommendation systems. \scl serves as a valuable supplement to the use of cross-entropy loss, eliminating the need for sophisticated CL objectives, which usually require extra positive/negative creation and training processes.
+In this work, we propose \textit{Self Contrastive Learning} (\scl), which improves the performance of SOTA models with statistical significance across three datasets. \scl targets the optimization of item representation uniformity in SOTA session-based recommendation systems. \scl complements the use of cross-entropy loss, eliminating the need for sophisticated CL objectives.
 This simplicity makes \scl highly adaptable across a variety of models.
-Moreover, we delve into the workings of \scl, shedding light on how it enhances representation spaces from the alignment and uniformity viewpoints, thus emphasizing the importance of uniformity in item representations.
-Our analysis also points out that achieving an optimal balance between alignment and uniformity loss is a crucial aspect of designing recommendation systems Lastly, we demonstrate that the implementation of \scl is efficient and entails low computational costs.
+Moreover, we shed light on how \scl enhances representation spaces from the alignment and uniformity viewpoints, thus emphasizing the importance of uniformity in item representations.
+Our analysis also points out that achieving an optimal balance between alignment and uniformity loss is a crucial aspect of designing recommendation systems.
+Lastly, we demonstrate that the implementation of \scl is efficient and entails low computational costs.